Fresh Vancouver Dining

 Where to Find It:

 Many of Vancouver’s best restaurants will celebrate the spot prawn when it’s in season.
-Seafood-focused spots like YEW seafood + bar, Blue Water Café, Coast and Wild Tale Coastal Grill are all quick to celebrate spot prawns in season, but even non-seafood restaurants like Pidgin and Campagnolo Roma get in on the action.
+Seafood-focused spots like YEW seafood + bar, Blue Water Café, Coast and Wild Tale Coastal Grill are all quick to celebrate spot prawns in season, but even non-seafood restaurants like Pidgin get in on the action.
 For a Japanese take on the delicacy, head to Tojo’s, Raw Bar at the Fairmont Pacific Rim, and Miku.
 These will also be good choices for finding line-caught halibut and wild salmon while in season.

 Summer – Fall